The Stories We Are Told: The Thanksgiving Myth & Higher Education’s Responsibility For Its Undoing

 Photo via the United American Indians of New England of the National Day of Mourning Gathering at Cole’s Hill.
 Learn more about their work, and join in this year’s gathering, at http://www.uaine.org/.

-In an interview between Alexis Bunten (Aleut/Yup’ik) of the Bioneers’ Indigeneity Program, and Chris Newell (Passamaquoddy), the Akomawt Educational Initiatives Director of Education, Bunten asks Newell about the myth of Thanksgiving written as a day of peace-making and “interracial harmony” between Native Americans and settlers (Bunten, Deloria 2019).
-As Newell explains, the narrative of Thanksgiving taught to the American public today only started to emerge in the 19th century (Bunten).
-In 1841, a publication written by Alexander Young claimed that a letter he had found described the first Thanksgiving from someone at Plymouth, Edward Winslow, in the 1600s when the harvest took place between the Wompanoag and the Bradford people of the English Mayflower (Bunten).
+In an interview between Alexis Bunten (Aleut/Yup’ik) of the Bioneers’ Indigeneity Program, and Chris Newell (Passamaquoddy), the Akomawt Educational Initiatives Director of Education, Bunten asks Newell about the myth of Thanksgiving written as a day of peace-making between Native Americans and settlers (Bunten, Deloria 2019).
+As Newell explains, the narrative of Thanksgiving taught to the American public today only started to emerge in the 19th century: In 1841, a publication written by Alexander Young claimed he found a letter that described the first Thanksgiving in the 1600s when the harvest took place between the Wompanoag and the Bradford people of the English Mayflower (Bunten).

-President Abraham Lincoln first declared Thanksgiving a national holiday on October 3rd, 1863, after author Sarah Josepha Hale befriended Lincoln and urged him to create a national holiday to bring a divided country together after great casualties at the Battle of Gettysburg.
-From this co-authored myth sprung today’s well known American creation story to be cemented in the minds of settlers in perpetuity, still re-enacted by school children with cut-out hand paper turkeys over a century and a half later (Bunten).
-Author, historian, and first professor of Indigenous descent at Harvard University, Philip J. Deloria (Dakota), writes, “…the American colonies expanded, the Indians gave up their lands and faded from history, and the germ of collective governance found in the Mayflower Compact blossomed into American democracy” (Deloria 2019).
+President Abraham Lincoln first declared Thanksgiving a national holiday on October 3rd, 1863, after author Sarah Josepha Hale urged him to create a national holiday that brought together a divided country after great casualties at the Battle of Gettysburg.
+From this co-authored story sprung today’s well known American creation myth to be cemented in the minds of settlers in perpetuity, still re-enacted by school children with cut-out hand paper turkeys over a century and a half later (Bunten).
+Author, historian, and first tenured professor of Native American history at Harvard University Philip J. Deloria (Dakota) describes the impact of the Thanksgiving story: “…the American colonies expanded, the Indians gave up their lands and faded from history, and the germ of collective governance found in the Mayflower Compact blossomed into American democracy” (Deloria 2019).

-After Lincoln’s Thanksgiving declaration, the holiday developed into a celebration of mythical Pilgrim and Wampanoag allyship, which would eventually shape early American history as an era of natural Indigenous population decline and settler occupation of open lands, given to them by god.
+After Lincoln’s Thanksgiving declaration, the holiday developed into a celebration of mythical Pilgrim and Wampanoag allyship, shaping early American history as an era of natural Indigenous population decline and settler occupation of open lands given by God.
 Deloria (2019) writes, “…American mythmakers discovered that the Pilgrims, and New England as a whole, were perfectly cast as national founders: white, Protestant, democratic, and blessed with an American character centered on family, work, individualism, freedom, and faith.”
-The story of Thanksgiving “aligned neatly with the defeat of American Indian resistance in the West” and helped to divert attention away from racial violences across the United States, including Jim Crow, racialized labor laws, and the continued marginalization and oppression of developing immigrant communities alongside the rise of eugenics (Deloria 2019).
+The story of Thanksgiving “aligned neatly with the defeat of American Indian resistance in the West” and diverted attention away from racial violence across the United States, including Jim Crow, racialized labor laws, marginalization of immigrant communities, and the rise of eugenics (Deloria 2019).
 Deloria writes, “at Thanksgiving, white New England cheerfully shoved the problematic South and West off to the side, and claimed America for itself” (Deloria 2019).

-While there indeed was a feast between the Wampanoag and the Bradford people, re-constructing historical narratives to accurately reflect Indigenous perspectives reveals that the Mayflower’s 1620 arrival did not lead to a friendly meal shared between the newly acquainted Pilgrims and Wompanoag people.
-The Pilgrim and Wompanaoag feast referred to in the Thanksgiving myth occurred a year after the Pilgrim’s arrival while the Pilgrims celebrated their first harvest.
+While there was a feast between the Wampanoag and the Bradford people, re-constructing historical narratives to reflect all participants’ perspectives reveals that the Mayflower’s 1620 arrival did not lead to a friendly meal.
+The Pilgrim and Wompanaoag feast referred to in the Thanksgiving myth occurred a year after the Pilgrims’ arrival celebrating their first harvest.
 According to historical accounts, the sound of English firearms alarmed Ousamequin/Massasoit, the Pokanoket Wampanoag leader, who traveled with his men to the Pilgrim’s settlement to “bear aid.”
-When Massasoit and his men arrived at the Pilgrims settlement, they found celebrations instead of battle, and were invited to join the Pilgrims at their feast.
+When Massasoit and his men arrived at the Pilgrims’ settlement, they found celebrations instead of battle, and were invited to join the Pilgrims at their feast.
 There was not nearly enough food for Massasoit and his 90 men, and so the Wampanoags hunted five deer in an act of ceremonial gift-giving, after which they feasted with the Pilgrims for three days (Tirado).

-The creation of the Thanksgiving myth exemplifies how those who have access to the powers of colonial academies are able to write historical narratives regardless of factual accuracy.
-When examined with scrutiny and research, the Thanksgiving story taught to American school children is revealed to be fabricated with clear political motivations.
-Since the creation of the Thanksgiving holiday, American institutions – specifically educational institutions – have solidified a narrative of Native people vanishing from their homelands to leave wildlands free for settler colonial expansion without Indigenous resistance.
-The settler myth of early contact between Pilgrims and Wampanoag people being one of mutual aid and friendship works in part to remove the guilt settlers may feel for the continued genocide and land dispossession of Indigenous peoples, while further erasing the existence and sovereignty of Indigenous peoples and nations (Deloria 2019; Tuck & Yang 2012).
-Institutions of higher education, bearing the responsibility of funding research and writing historical narratives and scholarship, and their subsequent dissemination, must reconcile their role in perpetuating false historical accounts for over a century.
+The creation of the Thanksgiving myth exemplifies how those who have access to power are able to write historical narratives regardless of factual accuracy.
+When examined from all perspectives, the Thanksgiving story taught to American school children is revealed as fabricated, with clear political motivations.
+Since the creation of the Thanksgiving holiday, American institutions – specifically educational institutions – have solidified a narrative of Native people vanishing from their homelands to leave “unsettled lands” free for settler colonial expansion without Indigenous resistance.
+The settler myth of early contact between Pilgrims and Wampanoag people being one of mutual aid and friendship works to remove settler guilt for the genocide and land dispossession of Indigenous peoples, while further erasing the continuation and sovereignty of Indigenous peoples and nations (Deloria 2019; Tuck & Yang 2012).
+Institutions of higher education, bearing the responsibility of funding research, scholarship, and subsequent dissemination, must reconcile their role in perpetuating false historical accounts for over a century.

-Historian Jean O’Brien’s examination of primary accounts of local histories written from 1820-1860 reveals patterns of “firsting,” “replacing,” and “lasting” which would permanently categorize Native Americans as a racial identity existing only in an American past.
+Historian Jean O’Brien’s examination of primary accounts of local histories written from 1820-1860 reveals patterns of “firsting,” “replacing,” and “lasting” which aimed to permanently categorize Native Americans as a racial identity existing only in an Pre-American past.
 This stagnant racial category rejects Indigenous futurity and Indigenous peoples as contemporary political citizens of modern nation-states.
-Such “last of” narratives erase Native nations entirely from American historical and contemporary knowledge, and accelerate the embrace of such myths that ease settler anxieties and guilt like that of the Thanksgiving story (O’Brien 2010, Tuck & Yang, 2012).
+Such “last of” narratives erase Native nations from American contemporary knowledge and accelerate the embrace of myths that ease settler anxieties, like that of the Thanksgiving story (O’Brien 2010, Tuck & Yang, 2012).

-Narratives like that of Thanksgiving are modern implications of “firsting and lasting” that suspend Native people in the past.
+Modern implications of “firsting and lasting” have an impact on current day policy decisions.
 In March of 2020, the presidential administration moved to reverse the reservation designation for the Mashpee Wampanoag Nation.
 The administration argued that the tribe could not take land in trust because the Mashpee Wampanoag Nation was not federally recognized before the Federal Indian Reorganization Act of 1934 (Associated Press, 2021).
 While the case was dismissed, this attempt at reversal illustrates how tribal nations endure countless land and sovereignty rights violations in the United States.

-Currently, tribal sovereignty is being challenged once again through the reconsideration of the Indian Child Welfare Act (ICWA), a 1978 statute that directs family courts overseeing Native American adoption cases to give preference to a member of the child’s family, then a member of the child’s tribe, and lastly a family from another tribal nation, before granting the adoption of a Native American child to a non-Native person/family.
-The arguments challenging the federal law are based on the idea that Native adoptees being kept with their communities violates equal protection rights and other constitutional principles.
-Yet, these children, the very future of these tribal nations, are not protected by ICWA based on racial classifications, but the political distinction of tribal nations as sovereign with the right to decide what is best for their own children (Bravin, 2022).
+Recently, tribal sovereignty was challenged through the reconsideration of the Indian Child Welfare Act (ICWA), a 1978 statute that directs family courts overseeing Native American adoption cases to give preference to a member of the child’s family, then a member of the child’s tribe, and lastly a family from another tribal nation, before granting the adoption of a Native American child to a non-Native person/family.
+Arguments challenged the federal law were based on the idea that Native adoptees being kept with their communities violates equal protection rights.
+Yet, children are not protected by ICWA based on racial classifications, but the political distinction of tribal nations as sovereign with the right to decide what is best for their own children (Bravin, 2022).
+ICWA was upheld by the U.S Supreme Court on June 15th, 2023.

 Recommendations for further reading/listening:

-Ways to Educate Your Family, Friends, and Colleagues About Thanksgiving
+Ways to Talk to Family, Friends, and Colleagues About Thanksgiving

-Confronting the reality of what Thanksgiving means to Indigenous peoples in the United States is no small task.
+Confronting the reality of what Thanksgiving means to many Indigenous peoples in the United States is no small task.
 The process of unlearning and re-educating yourself and others is part of a complex and long-term process which will not be achieved in one holiday dinner, no matter how many courses are served.
-Historical narratives we are taught about our country at a young age define how we think about who we are as individuals and as a country, making the work of unlearning personal, as we try to pull apart our personal identities from historical viewpoints.
-The myth of Thanksgiving is strongly associated with the founding of the country and the American identity that when challenged may be met with defensiveness and outrage.
+Historical narratives we are taught about our country at a young age define how we think about who we are as individuals and as a country, making the work of unlearning personal.
+The myth of Thanksgiving is strongly associated with the founding of the country and the American identity, that when challenged may be met with defensiveness.

-With this in mind, below are a few ways you can begin to do your part in undoing the centuries-old myth of Thanksgiving:
+With this in mind, below are a few ways we can begin to do our part in undoing the centuries-old myth of Thanksgiving:

 • Share the real story of Thanksgiving with your family and friends.

 Take the time to share a brief history of the Thanksgiving myth that perpetuates Indigenous erasure in the United States.
-We suggest that you and your family read The Invention of Thanksgiving by Philip Deloria.
+We suggest reading, The Invention of Thanksgiving by Philip Deloria and a brief timeline of the Mashpee Wampanoag’s tribal history.
 For younger children, BrainPop Jr. has an engaging video to teach children about the history of Thanksgiving.
-This time of reflection and re-education can include a land acknowledgment of the Native peoples whose homelands you now reside on and why the local Indigenous population may now live elsewhere.
-Explain to your family members that this day is also called the National Day of Mourning for Indigenous peoples all over the United States, and if you feel called to do so, you and your family can also share a moment of silence for ongoing violences against Indigenous peoples.
-As this may be the first time many are hearing these histories, you may want to engage in a discussion where you and your family members can respectfully discuss reactions to hearing the real story of Thanksgiving.
+This time of reflection can include a land acknowledgment of the Native peoples whose homelands you now reside on.
+Explain that this day is also called the National Day of Mourning for Indigenous peoples all over the United States, and share a moment of silence for the ongoing violences against Indigenous peoples in the United States.
+As this may be the first time many are hearing these histories, you may want to engage in a discussion where you and your family members can respectfully discuss your reactions to hearing the real story of Thanksgiving.

 1. Set concrete goals for your conversations.Think critically about realistic changes you can make and where your efforts will be most impactful.
-Meeting your dinner table company where they are at is crucial for productive discussions.
-If your dinner table is new to, or particularly inflammatory to, any political discussions, begin with simple historical facts, highlighting new knowledge you personally have gained about America’s violent past.
-If your family is vaguely attuned to social justice but needs recommendations for transforming ideas into action, share recommendations made by Native-led groups working towards decolonization or action steps you personally are taking.
+Meeting your dinner table company where they are is crucial for productive discussions.
+If your dinner party is new to, or particularly inflammatory to, political discussions, begin with sharing simple historical facts.
+If your family is vaguely attuned to social justice but needs recommendations for transforming ideas into action, share recommendations made by Native-led groups working towards decolonization or Land Back..

-2. Incorporate ingredients traditionally bred, cultivated, and/or consumed by local Indigenous communities as an invitation to talk about cultural erasure and colonial histories that are so deeply intertwined with the meals on our dinner plates.
+2. Incorporate traditional local Indigenous ingredients as an invitation to talk about cultural erasure and colonial histories that are intertwined with our food systems.
 A new, unique ingredient or recipe is an inviting way to begin difficult conversations.
 For those of us in the northeast, cranberries, maple syrup, and certain squashes are easy places to begin, although other additions could include chokecherries, pine, rose hips, staghorn sumac, or hickory nuts.
-This recipe for wojape, a maple-sweetened cranberry sauce, by Sean Sherman (Oglala Lakota) incorporates multiple of these ingredients (and looks delicious).
+This recipe for wojape, a maple-sweetened cranberry sauce, by Sean Sherman (Oglala Lakota) incorporates many of these ingredients.

-3. Move into uncomfortability by holding both grief and gratitude.
-Both emotions can coexist, but in moving towards more honest truths, guilt, grief, and anger towards historical and current state sanctioned violences must be felt.
-Some questions to consider while moving into uncomfortability: How can we give back to land dispossessed from its original stewards and abused for the benefit of racial capitalism?
+3. Move into uncomfortability.
+Some questions to consider: How can we give back to the land’s original stewards?
 How do we show gratitude to the land that continues to keep us alive everyday?
-What does it mean to love the land as a settler?
-How can I transmute grief and guilt into movement building that secures the rights of Indigenous peoples and nations?
+What does it mean to love the land?
+How can I transmute grief into movement building?

-Although the fourth Thursday of November is the National Day of Mourning, Indigenous erasure, genocide, femicide, and ecocide continue every day, making today just one of many days of mourning for Indigenous communities.
+Although the fourth Thursday of November is the National Day of Mourning, Indigenous erasure, genocide, femicide, and ecocide continue every day, making today just one of many days of mourning for our shared communities.
 For change to occur, allies must continue this work past Native American Heritage Month.
-Below are a few brief ideas for sustaining action:
+Below are a few ideas for sustaining action:

 1. Make a plan to pay regular reparations to grassroots Indigenous-led organizations.
 Consider paying a land “tax” to the community/nation whose ancestral homelands you live on.